Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 The transport improvements include:

-• An upgraded Ōmanawa Road intersection and new 2-lane highway between Ōmanawa Road and Redwood Lane.
+• An upgraded Ōmanawa Road Intersection and new 2-lane highway between Ōmanawa Road and Redwood Lane.

-• A new grade-separated interchange at Redwood Lane and Kaweroa Drive, continuing to provide access to Tauriko West and the Tauriko Business Estate.
+• A new interchange at Redwood Lane and Kaweroa Drive, continuing to provide access to Tauriko West and the Tauriko Business Estate.

-• A new grade-separated interchange at Barkes Corner, which will separate traffic on Cameron Road and Pyes Pā Road from through-traffic on SH29A.
+• A new interchange at Barkes Corner, which will separate traffic on Cameron Road and Pyes Pā Road from through-traffic on SH29A.

-• Existing SH29 retained as local road between Redwood Lane and Takitimu Drive Toll Road, with a small realignment and extension to connect with the Redwood Lane interchange.
+• Existing SH29 retained as local road between Redwood Lane and Takitimu Drive Toll Road, with a small realignment and extension to connect with the Redwood Lane Interchange.

-• The preferred option will integrate with the Tauriko Enabling Works, retaining the upgraded intersections with traffic signals to be constructed at Cambridge Road and Tauriko Village, and the roundabout at Redwood Lane (as part of the new Redwood Lane interchange).
+• The preferred option will integrate with the Tauriko Enabling Works, retaining the upgraded intersections with traffic signals to be constructed at Cambridge Road and Tauriko Village, and the roundabout at Redwood Lane (as part of the new Redwood Lane Interchange).

 Tauriko Enabling Works project